top of page

 Search

-• Writer's pictureDes & Sandie Nichols
+Writer's pictureDes & Sandie Nichols

-Our journey to our next stop was interrupted (for 20 minutes) only by a herd of 700 cattle who crossed the narrow road in front of the bus, moving from one field to another, each beast giving it and us a bemused glare as the parade went slowly by.
+Our journey to our next stop was interrupted (for 20 minutes) by a herd of 700 cattle who crossed the narrow road in front of the bus, moving slowly from one field to another, each beast giving it and us a bemused glare as the parade went slowly by.

-90 views0 comments
+93 views0 comments

 Recent Posts